tomeshnet/p2p-internet-workshop/module-3/presentation/part-2/worksheet.md

+# Worksheet

 * Break into groups of 2
 * Configure the two nodes to mesh together
-* Assign an ip addresses
+* Assign IP addresses
-* Ping the address
+* Ping each IP address